 Rhythm and blues (R&B), jazz, and blues singer Etta James was born Jamesetta Hawkins on January 25, 1938 in the Watts neighborhood of Los Angeles to Dorothy Hawkins, who at the time was sixteen years old and unmarried.

 By the mid-1960s James began to battle a heroin addiction that lasted more than two decades.
 In 1967, while dealing with her addiction, she recorded one of her most popular songs, “Tell Mama,” which reached the R&B top ten.
-In 1974 James was convicted of heroin possession and forgery and sentenced to treatment instead of prison.
-Her addiction continued after her release, 17 months later.
+In 1974, James was convicted of heroin possession and forgery and sentenced to treatment instead of prison.
+Her addiction continued after her release, seventeen months later.
 Only in 1988, at age 50, did James finally end her addiction.
 James also struggled with obesity, at one point weighing over 400 pounds and requiring a motorized wheelchair to get on stage during her concerts.
-In 2003 James underwent gastric bypass surgery and lost more than 200 pounds.
+In 2003, James underwent gastric bypass surgery and lost more than 200 pounds.

-By the late 1970s James began to record more rock and pop songs, becoming the opening act for groups such as the Rolling Stones, giving her a newer, younger, audience.
+By the late 1970s, James began to record more rock and pop songs, becoming the opening act for groups such as the Rolling Stones, giving her a newer, younger, audience.
 James continued to record through the 1980s and 1990s, experimenting with various musical styles.
 In 1989, for example, she recorded a jazz-hip hop album with rapper Def Jef.
 Throughout the 1990s she performed at top jazz festivals such as Montreux, Monterey, and San Francisco.

-In 2008 the film Cadillac Records was released.
+In 2008, the film Cadillac Records was released.
 The film, largely based on the story of the Chess Record Label, describes the rise of James and other blues and R&B artists of the period including Chuck Berry, Muddy Waters, and Willie Dixon.
-Singer and actress Beyonce Knowles portrayed James in the film.
+Singer and actress Beyoncé Knowles portrayed James in the film.
 Knowles’s role led to her invitation to the White House during the Barack Obama inauguration where she performed the song “At Last,” generating a minor controversy since James said she was available to perform at the inauguration but was not invited.

-Etta Jamesdied on January 20, 2012, in Riverside, California of leukemia.
+Etta James died on January 20, 2012, in Riverside, California of leukemia.
 She was 73.